Ludwig van Beethoven in film: List of films

+A now-lost French silent film called Beethoven was mentioned in the press in January 1913, and there were at least a further six silent films about Beethoven before 1927.

 The Life of Beethoven (German: Das Leben des Beethoven) is a 1927 Austrian silent drama film directed by Hans Otto and starring Fritz Kortner as Beethoven.

 Un grand amour de Beethoven was directed in 1936 by Abel Gance; it stars Harry Baur.

 Albert Bassermann portrayed Beethoven in the 1941 film The Great Awakening.

 Steven Geray portrayed Beethoven in the 1943 short film Heavenly Music (1943).

 Eroica is a 1949 Austrian film depicting the life and works of Beethoven (Ewald Balser).
 It was entered into the 1949 Cannes Film Festival.
 The film is directed by Walter Kolm-Veltée, produced by Guido Bagier with Walter Kolm-Veltée and written by Walter Kolm-Veltée with Franz Tassié.

 Ludwig van Beethoven is a 1954 documentary directed by Max Jaap in East Germany that presents the life of Beethoven.
 Original documents, letters and photos are combined with highlights of Beethoven's musical oeuvre.

 Erich von Stroheim portrayed Beethoven in the 1955 French film, Napoléon.